KelwynWilliams/Build-and-Deploy-Azure-Cloud-eCommerce-Platform/README.md

 <br/>This guide has covered the end-to-end process for setting up and securing a cloud-based e-commerce platform using Microsoft Azure.
 We’ve addressed key stages, from environment setup to monitoring, ensuring a smooth and secure deployment process for your application.
 <br/>By following these detailed steps, you’ll have a robust, scalable, and secure platform capable of handling e-commerce workloads, traffic spikes, and sensitive user data.

-**Step 8: Secure Your Infrastructure**
-<br/>What is Infrastructure Security?
-Infrastructure security is about protecting your cloud resources (VMs, containers, databases, etc.) from unauthorized access, attacks, or data breaches.
-It ensures that your application and data are safe.
-<br/>Why is Infrastructure Security Critical?
-In an e-commerce platform, sensitive data such as user information, payment details, and business data must be protected to maintain customer trust and comply with regulations (e.g., GDPR, PCI DSS).
-<br/>Steps to Secure Infrastructure

-1\.
-Identity and Access Management (IAM):
-• Azure Active Directory (AAD) is the core service to manage users and roles.
-• Assign Role-Based Access Control (RBAC) to limit access to resources based on the user’s role.
-Example of assigning roles:
-<br/>az role assignment create --assignee &lt;user-email&gt; --role "Contributor" --resource-group EcommerceRG

-2\.
-Network Security:
-• Ensure Network Security Groups (NSGs) are properly configured for each subnet (frontend, backend, database).
-<br/>3\.
-Data Encryption:
-• Enable encryption at rest and in transit for sensitive data:
-• SQL Databases: Enable Transparent Data Encryption (TDE).
-• Blob Storage: Enable Storage Service Encryption (SSE).
-4\.
-Private Endpoints:
-• Use private endpoints for services like Azure SQL Database to ensure that they are not accessible over the internet, only within the VNet.
-5\.
-Web Application Firewall (WAF):
-• Set up Azure Application Gateway with WAF to filter malicious HTTP requests.
-7\.
-DDoS Protection:
-• Enable Azure DDoS Protection for your resources to defend against Distributed Denial-of-Service attacks.